Improve Your Construction Schedule

 - To put a smart construction schedule in place, choose a single method to help make the transition easier.

 The Top 7 Construction Schedule Methods for Projects

 What is it?

-Perhaps the most widely used construction scheduling method in large construction projects, the Critical Path Method (CPM) holds that “your ability to complete any activity hinges on a few critical resources or constraints,” according to Workamajig.
+Perhaps the most widely used construction scheduling method in large projects, the Critical Path Method (CPM) holds that “your ability to complete any activity hinges on a few critical resources or constraints,” according to Workamajig.

-In one of the best metaphors of all time, they illustrate this concept using a sandwich, explaining that “might have all the butter, ham, and cheese you need, but if you don’t have bread, you can’t make a sandwich.
+In one of the best metaphors of all time, they illustrate this concept using a sandwich, explaining that “you might have all the butter, ham, and cheese you need, but if you don’t have bread, you can’t make a sandwich.
 The bread, in this case, would be the constraint your sandwich-making project depends on.”